kaleidawave/ezno/checker/README.md

 #TODO `ASTImplementation`, `synthesis` folder rule

+## Documentation

+A sparse documentation of some to the internals of the functions, structures and processes exists in the `/documentation` folder.

 ## Testing

 Set `EZNO_DEBUG` to any value to trace diagnostic information from the `crate::utils::notify!` macro (In powershell = `$Env:EZNO_DEBUG=1`)